On-site support for Stratford Halo

 I am in the process of selling my home.
 What does this mean for me?

 We know selling your home is a stressful period at the best of times and we will provide you as much support as we can, but until we know how lenders respond to this decision, we cannot provide certainty.
 However, like with previous building safety projects at Stratford Halo and elsewhere we can provide a letter to lenders confirming that any issues are being resolved and are being done so at no cost to leaseholders.
-We are also putting in place a buyback offer, as mentioned above, which would allow you to sell your home back to us at full value.
+We are also putting in place an enhanced buyback offer, as mentioned above, which would allow you to sell your home back to us at full value, plus an additional 10% (7.5% is you don't live there), paying any mortgage early redemption charge and stamp duty on your onward purchase (up to the amount that would be payable on the value of your sale).

 I need to remortgage.
 Will this impact my ability to borrow?